Resources for staff and students involved in animal research.

 The Code of Practice indicates that researchers and teachers have personal responsibility for all matters related to the welfare of the animals they use.

 Do you have any other useful information or websites that could assist other researchers, teachers, supervisors or AEC members?
-Email the Research Ethics Office and let us know.
+Email the Research Ethics Team and let us know.